tokensmith/otter/docs/Introduction.md

 The examples should be sufficient to get started.

 ### Session
 An application must have a `Session` class.
-This is used represent user session and it should be a value object. `Session` implementations are passed into Otter via generics in:
+This represents a user session and it should be a value object. `Session` implementations are passed into Otter via generics in:
 - [Resource](#resource)
 - [Configuration](#configuration)